 As a global insurer, we see first-hand the impacts natural disasters have on our customers and the communities in which we operate.
 We know that when disaster strikes, it’s vital that resources can be deployed quickly to support communities, both in the immediate response and to assist in the long-term recovery.

-In November 2019, we announced our first global disaster relief and climate resilience partnerships with two of the world’s leading humanitarian agencies – Australian Red Cross and Save the Children.
-These three-year partnerships will enable the rapid mobilisation of support for disaster relief activities in response to catastrophic events, and support disaster preparedness and climate resilience initiatives for vulnerable communities around the world.
+Our global disaster relief and resilience partnership with Red Cross and Save the Children has enabled us to reach and support more vulnerable communities than ever before (see here for details of our support).
+Announced in November 2019, the three-year partnerships are enabling the rapid mobilisation of support for disaster relief activities in response to catastrophic events, and support disaster preparedness and climate resilience initiatives for vulnerable communities around the world.

 By redirecting a portion of the funds to climate resilience projects, we’re also supporting efforts of communities to protect themselves from physical risks and potentially mitigate future disaster.

 QBE, in partnership with Save the Children and Red Cross are working with communities to build their resilience and save lives by improving their capacity to prepare, anticipate, respond and recover from disasters.

 Our partnership strategic framework helps us to deliver on our vision and objectives and support local execution of the partnership across our global operations.

 Read more about our work in the community through the QBE Foundation in the 2021 Sustainability Report.

 “Amongst the uncertainty of the recent past it is deeply reassuring that this partnership has grown from strength to strength.